rorrim-rorrim/eden-alt/README.md

 If you would like to contribute, we are open to new developers and pull requests.
 Please ensure that your work is of a high standard and properly documented.
 You can also contact any of the developers on Discord or Revolt to learn more about the current state of the emulator.

+Alternatively, if you wish to add translations, go to the [Eden project on Transifex](https://app.transifex.com/edenemu/eden-emulator) and review [the translations README](./dist/languages).

 ## Building

 See the [General Build Guide](docs/Build.md)